| |

 and "output.s_log" files store the system information of client

+and server, respectively.
 UDP Round Trip Time (latency)

 test is just a UDP version of "ping".
 RTT is too short to be